DJCordhose/plestecin.js/README.md

 Communication between parts
 ---------------------------

-An eventbus is in place that allows components to communicate with each other without being tightly coupled.
+An eventbus (defined in *util.ts*) is in place that allows components to communicate with each other without being tightly coupled.

 States
 ------
+- Different phases or levels of the game are represented as states
+- A state can represent a start screen and a game over screen
+- Different levels or stages can also be states
+- States are thus a means of organizing and structuring your game
 - Each state has a number of game objects associated
-- States can be switched on every tick
+- States can be switched on every tick of the game loop
 - States can be accessed using their names
 - default state always present, name "main"

 Roadmap to first 0.1 release
 ----------------------------
-- Port of raw-game
+- Port of raw-game (as hello world)
+- Port of snake-game
 - Rudimentary description of architecture in Readme.md
-- Add build script (grunt? gulp?)
+- Add build script (grunt? gulp?) creating JavaScript and .d.ts files for external declarations

 Things for later releases
 -------------------------